Project-Tick/ProjT-Launcher/README.md

 - **Automation bot (Cloudflare Workers)**: `bot/`
 - **Metadata generator (Python/Poetry)**: `meta/`, `pyproject.toml`
 - **Docs/CI/Tools**: `docs/`, `ci/`, `.github/workflows/`, `scripts/`, `tools/`
-- **Metadata Generator**: `meta/`

 ## What is ProjT Launcher?

 ProjT Launcher is a fork of Prism Launcher with a deliberate focus on long-term maintainability, structural clarity, and respect for upstream ecosystems.
 This is not a race for features or popularity.
 It is an engineering-first project that prioritizes clean architecture, reproducible builds, disciplined CI, and packaging correctness across Linux, Windows, macOS, Nix, and Flatpak.
+Sustained maintenance and understandable code take priority over feature velocity.

 It intentionally diverges where the original architecture or maintenance model no longer supports sustainable growth.
 That divergence is a choice, not a statement about upstream quality.

 ### Project Philosophy

-- Stability and clarity over feature volume.
+- Stability, clarity, and auditability come before adding features.
-- Changes are designed to be explainable and maintainable years later.
+- Every change must be traceable and maintainable years later.
-- Infrastructure, tooling, CI, and refactoring are first-class work.
+- Infrastructure, tooling, CI, and refactoring are first-class contributions.
-- Packaging correctness and reproducible builds are non-negotiable.
+- Packaging correctness and reproducible builds are non-negotiable work items.
-- Avoid ego-driven development, vanity metrics, and artificial activity.
+- Development decisions ignore popularity contests and vanity metrics.

 ### Design Goals

-- Maintain a clean, modular architecture with minimal hidden coupling.
+- Maintain a modular architecture with explicit boundaries and minimal hidden coupling.
-- Keep CI strict and deterministic across platforms and ecosystems.
+- Keep CI deterministic, with consistent tooling across platforms and ecosystems.
-- Prefer boring, documented solutions over clever but fragile ones.
+- Prefer documented, repeatable solutions over clever but fragile shortcuts.
-- Keep build and packaging workflows aligned with downstream expectations.
+- Keep build and packaging workflows aligned with downstream expectations and policies.

 ### Who This Project Is For